Battle of Saint-Dizier: Background

-Meanwhile, the Allied armies, plunged deeper and deeper into the heart of France, were separated from the sources whence they drew their supplies; the Allies were in the midst of a desolated country, without any point upon which they could fall back for their supplies or support and were shortly about to appear before the capital of the kingdom, the population of which were perfectly capable of giving employment to, and even destroying, a whole army.
+Meanwhile, the Allied armies, plunged deeper and deeper into the heart of France, were separated from the sources from whence they drew their supplies; the Allies were in the midst of a desolate country, without any point upon which they could fall back for their supplies or support and were shortly about to appear before the capital of the kingdom, the population of which were perfectly capable of giving employment to, and even destroying, a whole army.
 All this was sufficient to excite the greatest anxiety; but in their determination the allies clearly took the right course, even had the results been less successful.
 Paris and Napoleon had now lost the importance which they mutually gave to one another.

 The large Allied armies broke up their quarters near the Aube and the Marne on 24 and 25 March, on their way to Paris.
 On the 25th, near Fere-Champenoise, they encountered the united troops of Marshals Marmont and Mortier, who were on their way from Soissons to join Napoleon.
-After a short but bloody engagement the two marshals were beaten, their troops destroyed, and the march on Paris was resumed.
+After a short but bloody engagement the two marshals were beaten, their troops utterly destroyed, and the march on Paris was resumed.

-On the evening of 24 March Wintzingerode advanced with all his cavalry from Vitry towards Saint-Dizier, whither Napoleon had directed his march, true to his intention of drawing the allies away from Paris, and approaching his own fortresses.
+On the evening of 24 March Wintzingerode advanced with all his cavalry from Vitry towards Saint-Dizier, where Napoleon had directed his march, true to his intention of drawing the allies away from Paris, and approaching his own fortresses.

 The command of the advance guard was entrusted to Tettenborn, who had five regiments of Cossacks, one of Hussars, and eight pieces of horse artillery under him.
 The French had withdrawn from the neighbourhood of Vitry during that afternoon, and the Allies only came up with them at nightfall in the village of Thieblemont, where they had some sharp skirmishing with the French infantry.